 Information about supporting specific needs is included as part of the SEND Local Offer.

 We have a range of information and support tools that you can find on this page – click on the headings to show or hide the information.

-This applies to local authority maintained schools, nurseries, children’s centres and early years settings.
+The Devon Accessibility Strategy 2017-20 applies to Local Authority maintained schools, nurseries, children’s centres and early years settings.

 - SEND Implementation Plan – coming soon.